firasomrane/stocks_analytics_app/README.md

 We can use `Consistent hashing` For a better fault tolerant solution, but generally the database will be hosted in the cloud provider's service where it offers `high availability` and shards can be restored fast if some problems occured.\
 Sharding can introduces problems if we have joins between different tables that can't be sharded by the same key, which introduces the complexity of performing multi-shards(distributed) transactions.

-6 - Additional notes on implementation:
+### 6 - Additional notes on implementation:

--
+- Since

 ### Input validation
 For the validation I relied mostly on FastAPI already built in tools for easier HTTP exceptions handling.